medsanup400/Descriptive_analysis_SQL/README.md

 Usage:
 This SQL code is valuable for contest organizers seeking to recognize and highlight the top-performing hackers in a coding competition.
 By creating a leaderboard that showcases participants with consistent excellence across multiple challenges, organizers can acknowledge and celebrate the achievements of skilled individuals.
 This query provides a clear and organized representation of hackers who stand out for their ability to master various difficulty levels, contributing to a more engaging and competitive coding environment.

+**4. Ollivander's Inventory**

+Overview:
+This SQL code calculates the minimum number of gold galleons needed to purchase each non-evil wand at Ollivander's based on high power and age.
+The code joins the wands and wands_property tables, filtering out evil wands (is_evil = 0).
+It utilizes a correlated subquery to find, for each wand, the minimum coins_needed among wands with the same power and age.
+The result is a list of wand details, including id, age, coins_needed, and power, sorted in descending order of power.
+In case of tied powers, the result is further sorted in descending order of age.

+Usage:
+This code is valuable in scenarios where one needs to determine the most cost-effective non-evil wands at Ollivander's, considering both their power and age.
+By identifying the minimum number of gold galleons required for each unique combination of power and age, the code provides insights into the pricing structure of wands.
+The result can be useful for individuals, like Ron, who are seeking to replace or upgrade their wands while optimizing for both power and age.